 HUD writes and publishes regulations to implement public housing laws enacted by Congress.
 HUD contracts with the Public Housing Authority (PHA) to administer programs in accordance with HUD regulations and provides an operating subsidy to the PHA.
 The PHA must create written policies that are consistent with HUD regulations.
-Among these policies is the PHA's Admissions and Continued Occupancy Policy (ACOP).
-The ACOP must be approved by the board of commissioners of the PHA.
+Among these policies is the ACOP Plan (ACOP).
+The Plan must be approved by the board of commissioners of the PHA.

-The job of The Tatum and Beckville Housing Authority (THA & BHA) pursuant to HUD regulations is to provide decent, safe, and sanitary housing, in good repair, to low-income families at an affordable rent.
-THA and BHA screens applicants for public housing and, if they are found eligible and accepted, THA and BHA offers the applicant a unit .
-If the applicant accepts the offer, THA and BHA will enter into a contract with the applicant known as the lease.
+The job of The Beckville Housing Authority ( BHA) pursuant to HUD regulations is to provide decent, safe, and sanitary housing, in good repair, to low-income families at an affordable rent.
+BHA screens applicants for public housing and, if they are found eligible and accepted, BHA offers the applicant a unit .
+If the applicant accepts the offer, BHA will enter into a contract with the applicant known as the lease.
 At this point, the applicant becomes a tenant of the housing authority's program which they have applied for.

-Since THA and BHA own the public housing development, THA and BHA is the landlord.
-THA and BHA must comply with all the legal and management responsibilities of a landlord in addition to administering the program in accordance with HUD regulations and THA AND BHA policy.
+Since BHA owns the public housing development, BHA is the landlord.
+BHA must comply with all the legal and management responsibilities of a landlord in addition to administering the program in accordance with HUD regulations and BHA policy.

-THA and BHA receive its operating subsidy for the public housing program from the Department of Housing and Urban Development.
-THA and BHA is not a federal department or agency.
+BHA receive its operating subsidy for the public housing program from the Department of Housing and Urban Development.
+BHA is not a federal department or agency.
 A Public Housing Agency (PHA) is a governmental or public body, created through state enabling legislation to develop and operate housing and housing programs for low-income families.
-THA and BHA enter into an Annual Contributions Contract (ACC) with HUD to administer the public housing program.
-THA and BHA must ensure compliance with federal laws, regulations, and notices and must establish policy and procedures to clarify federal requirements and to ensure consistency in program operation.
+BHA enter into an Annual Contributions Contract (ACC) with HUD to administer the public housing program.
+BHA must ensure compliance with federal laws, regulations, and notices and must establish policy and procedures to clarify federal requirements and to ensure consistency in program operation.